wavemaker/docs/learn/how-tos/dynamic-form.md

 ---
 ---

 A Form is a set of fields used to collect responses from users.
-These Forms are generally static where the input fields are fixed and are known to the Form developers during design time.
-Now, to render forms with varying fields, Dynamic Forms come into use.
+These Forms are generally static but to render Forms with varying fields, Dynamic Forms come into use.

 Dynamic Form is a type of service Form that adapts its fields and layout based on metadata received from an API.
 The metadata contains information about the form fields, such as their field names, data types, validation rules, and more.

-In the case of Dynamic Forms, the specific fields and their arrangement are not predetermined or hard-coded.
-Instead, they are determined dynamically at runtime based on the metadata received from the API.
-This flexibility allows for the creation of customizable forms that can change frequently based on business requirements or user roles.
+In the case of Dynamic Forms, the specific fields and their arrangement are determined dynamically at runtime and this flexibility allows for the creation of customizable forms that can change frequently based on business requirements or user roles.

-For example, a Business Analyst can use their expertise to define the form fields for a targeted customer.
-By manipulating the metadata, they can determine which fields should be included in the Form, what types of data they should accept, and any additional validation rules, if needed.
+For example, a Business Analyst can use their expertise to define the form fields for a targeted customer without manipulating the metadata.

 Dynamic Forms are beneficial in scenarios when: